11 Things You Must Eat in The Dominican Republic

 So, what’s the Dominican Republic Traditional food?

 Like many Hispanic countries, the Dominican Republic cuisine is a mix of indigenous (mainly Tainos), Africans, and Spanish culture but with added sazon – The Spanish word for UMAMI.
 The Dominicans have welcomed many immigrants from around the world and with that, their food and flavors.

-So here are 11 things you must eat in the Dominican Republic
+So here are 11 Dominican Republic traditional food you must try

 The Dominicans love their meat but fear not my vegetarian friends; I got you covered as well!

 Drink your fruits